My First Job: The Sweet Taste of Hamburger Helper Set Me Up for Life

 Leveraging Skills to Earn More

-Usually, when you get a new job (or your first job, for that matter), you’re excited and overjoyed.
+When you get a new job (or your first job, for that matter), you’re excited and overjoyed.
 You often don’t think about the next step or what your future is going to look like.

 At first, I obviously learned how to cook better, but I also learned how to set up displays, approach different people, and conduct myself professionally.
 Basically, I was acting as my own manager, since there wasn’t one in the store to guide me.